-The City's Public Works Department receives revenue for the materials collected in the curbside recycling collection and drop-off programs.
-The amount the City receives is based on the market prices per ton of scrap metal, paper, cardboard, cans, and bottles collected minus a per ton processing fee.
-When market conditions are poor, the City pays for processing of recycled materials.
+The Public Works Department receives revenue for the materials collected in the curbside recycling collection and drop-off programs.
+The amount the City receives is based on the market prices per ton of scrap metal, paper, cardboard, cans, textiles and bottles collected minus a per ton processing fee, which helps offset the costs of processing the recyclables.